 Short Term Vacation Rentals

 In the City of Asheville, short-term vacation rentals are properties rented for less than 30 nights.
-The owner does not live in the property.
+The owner does not live on the property.
 Short-Term Vacation Rentals are also referred to as STVRs.
 The City of Asheville has very specific limitations on homes rented for less than 30 nights.

 The key difference between a homestay and an STVR is the homestay is owner-occupied.
 The owner may rent rooms in the home for up to 30 days as long as the owner lives in the home on a full-time, permanent basis.
 Homestays have become increasingly popular as the city has clamped down on conventional vacation rentals.
-But this is not an option for a homeowner who wants to rent their second home (non-primary residence) as a STVR.
+But this is not an option for a homeowner who wants to rent their second home (non-primary residence) as an STVR.